jeyabalajis/aws-certified-sa-pro-notes/docs/disaster_recovery/disaster_recovery.md

 > If you have RTO of <= 5 minutes, Pilot Light would not work.
 > If you have RTO of <= 30 minutes for application tier, a Warm standby is required.
 Pilot light may work as well.
 AMI snapshots backup and restore **would not work.**

+## Pilot Light vs Backup & Restore

+> For Backup & Restore, RTO/RPO is in hours.
+If the RTO is <= 30 minutes, Backup and Restore will not work.

 ## Multi-site Active/Active

 - A write global strategy routes all writes to a single Region.
 In case of failure of that Region, another